fluid-checkout/fluid-checkout/readme.txt

 * Improved: Update file checkout.js with latest changes to the original file on the WooCommerce plugin.
 * Improved: Add security check to dismiss admin notice links and fix related PHP 8.1 deprecated notices.
 * Fixed: Multiple issues when trying to customize template files.
-* Fixed: Critical issue on compatibility with Payment Plugins for PayPal where the PayPal buttons and secure popup did not work properly on mobile devices, and sometimes also not on desktop devices.
+* Fixed: Critical issue on compatibility with Payment Plugins for PayPal WooCommerce (version 1.0.25+) where the PayPal buttons and secure popup did not work properly on mobile devices, and sometimes also not on desktop devices.

 = 2.3.1 - 2023-02-28 =